top of page

 FINE ARTS

-Maryville Christian's Fine Arts program currently offers classes in instrumental, vocal and performing arts, and visual arts.
+Maryville Christian's Fine Arts program currently offers classes in instrumental, vocal and visual, theater, and media arts.
 Our lower school students experience the arts through drawing, painting, music, instruments, and performance.
-The upper school curriculum provides opportunities through courses such as concert band, vocal performing arts, as well as visual arts, which includes experiences with a variety of mediums such as acrylics, watercolors, sketching, and sculpting.
+The upper school curriculum provides opportunities through courses such as concert band, theater, as well as visual arts, which includes experiences with a variety of mediums such as acrylics, watercolors, sketching, and sculpting.
+Our newest elective is Media Arts which includes photography, video production, and print media/yearbook.

 20220501_214938_5B39B3_edited.jpg